HLR/HetSaul/saul-core/doc/WORKFLOW.md

 A Saul programmer needs to think about doing this workflow.

 1) Prepare a Reader program can be written in Java or Scala to read the data in some class of objects.
-2) Create a datamodel object by opening a new file and input your declaration in this template:
+2) Create a datamodel object by opening a new file and input your declaration in this template ([see more](DATAMODELING.md)):

  ```
    object myDataModelName extends DataModel { the definition of nodes, edges and properties come here!}
   ```
-3) Create an object for defining you classifiers, for a simple standard machine learning task you will probably have only one classifier to define.
-This will be in such a template:
+3) Create an object for defining your classifiers, for a simple standard machine learning task you will probably have only one classifier to define.
+This will be in such a template ([see more](SAULLANGUAGE.md)):
 ```
 object allMyClassifiers {
  object myClassifierName1 extends Learnable(myNode){the definition of features, label and algorithm comes here!}
  ...
 ```
-4) For the advanced usage of Saul when you deal with predicting structured output and using constraints you open another object and define your global constraints in there in the following template (for the classic machine learning usage you can skip this step):
+4) For the advanced usage of Saul when you deal with predicting structured output and using constraints you open another object and define your global constraints in there in the following template (for the classic machine learning usage you can skip this step): ([see more](SAULLANGUAGE.md))

  ```
  object allMyConstraints {